Koupendra/LMS-Update-Checker/README.md

 What Is This?
 -------------

-This is a Python application that gives a notification if any of the courses you enrolled in LMS has got updates.
+This is a Python application that gives a Desktop notification if any of the courses you enrolled in LMS has got updates.

 How To Use This?